Skip to main content

 Sufficient color contrast

-Check contrast meets at least 4.5:1 ratio.
-Avoid using color alone to show meaning.
+Check contrast meets at least a 4.5:1 ratio.
+Avoid using color alone to signal meaning.

 alt="Firefighter demonstrating CPR technique on training mannequin"